 Contact list sharing allows agents to share their contact lists with each other, add and edit contacts with one click, and subscribe to the company directory to access all client contact information.

 To initiate one-click calling, all users have to do is click on the contact name they need to reach.

 Call monitoring lets admins/managers listen in on real-time calls between agents and customers.

 These admins can also use a call barge to take over the call or call whisper to guide the agent without the caller hearing.

 Some softphone systems (especially those connected to call center software) may provide automatic outbound dialers that speed up list penetration and prevent agents from losing time between making outbound calls.

-Popular outbound dialing modes include predictive, progressive, and power dialers.
+Popular outbound dialing modes include predictive, preview, progressive, and power dialers.

 Auto-Attendant and IVR